glennbroadway/glennbroadway.GitHub.io/_posts/2022-05-22-All-The-Games-I-Ever-Worked-On.md

 ---
+layout: post
 title: 'All The Games I Ever Worked On'
 date: 2022-05-22 15:30:00
-featured_image:
+image: '/images/allthegames/allthegames-thumbnail.jpg'
-excerpt: I haven't really worked on any truly great games, but thanks to my time in mobile games I have worked on a lot!
+description: I haven't really worked on any truly great games, but thanks to my time in mobile games I have worked on a lot!
+tags: [game dev]
 ---

 Yes, I know that title ends with a preposition, but I’m a maverick.
 I thought I would finally try to document all the games in which I have been involved (is that better?).
 Here goes.